 Header image courtesy of china-underground.com

-As we’re still in the middle of the Hungry Ghost Festival, there’s no better time than the present to discuss the ghostly concept of hell in Chinese culture.
+As we anticipate the start of the Hungry Ghost Festival this coming Sunday, there’s no better time than the present to discuss the ghostly concept of hell in Chinese culture.
 The idea of hell is not a linear one, as it is an amalgamation of Naraka—the Buddhist concept of purgatory—and beliefs about the afterlife through the Chinese worldview, filtered through thousands of years’ worth of interpretations.
 Here is a little guide to the subterranean horrors that await sinners in Chinese hell.
 Trigger warning: Mild gore ahead!

 It was in the Tang dynasty when the more popular concept of the “18 levels of hell” came to be, circulated by the Buddhist text Sutra on Questions about Hell, which mentioned 134 worlds of hell that were then simplified to a total of 18 for convenience.
 Each of the 18 levels contains a specific method of torture for a specific sin.